jtorral/patroniTraining/README.md

 To focus purely on the architecture and consensus mechanics without complex installation steps, we will be leveraging Docker containers.
 These containers conveniently include Postgres, Patroni, and etcd with many necessary dependencies pre configured.
 We will carefully walk through the configuration and setup process, ensuring you gain a complete and clear understanding of how these components interact and how to properly secure your critical quorum for true high availability.

-# Lets get this out of the way first!
+# First things first

 **While etcd serves as the primary Distributed Consensus Store (DCS) for Patroni, its deployment is frequently misconfigured.
 I've observed numerous deployments where administrators run etcd directly alongside the Postgres database instance.
 This common setup leads to a false sense of security, as it demonstrates a fundamental misunderstanding of quorum and eliminates the failover protection that a DCS is meant to provide.**

-### Don't skip this section.
-Even if you think you already know about quorums and etcd!
+## Do not skip this section

-## The etcd Mystery and Critical Misconception.
-Your etcd Quorum
+## The etcd Mystery and Critical Misconception

 There is a fundamental part of the Patroni architecture that is often **grossly** **overlooked** or **misunderstood**, the role and sizing of the Distributed Consensus Store.
 In the context of Patroni, this is typically etcd.